 Students with declared majors in the IU School of Liberal Arts who have calculated cumulative GPA of 2.0 or higher are considered to be in good academic standing.

 Only IUPUI grades will be considered in determining probation and dismissal.
 Students are placed on academic probation when their cumulative grade point average falls below 2.0 (C), and they remain on probation until the cumulative GPA is 2.0 or higher.
-Students on probation are encouraged to talk with their faculty advisor, with a counselor in the Office of Student Affairs, CA 401, (317) 274-8304, or IUPUI Counseling and Psychological Services (CAPS), (317) 274-2548, to determine how they may become more successful in their studies.
-Students on probation must go to their faculty advisors before registering.
+Students on probation are encouraged to talk with their academic advisor, in the Office of Student Affairs, CA 401, (317) 274-3976, or IUPUI Counseling and Psychological Services (CAPS), (317) 274-2548, to determine how they may become more successful in their studies.
+Students on probation must go to their academic advisors before registering.

-Students without a faculty advisor should go to the Office of Student Affairs.
+Students without a academic advisor should go to the Office of Student Affairs.
 Students who have two semesters with a grade point average below 2.0 may be placed on probation at the discretion of the Associate Dean of Student Affairs regardless of their cumulative GPA, since they are failing to make progress toward a degree.

 Part-time students (enrolled in 6-11.5 credit hours) must complete at least 6 credit hours in that semester with a semester GPA of 3.4 or higher.

 Students enrolled in fewer than 6 credit hours are not eligible for Dean’s List recognition.
 Student registered as full-time, but who complete fewer than 12 credit hours, will be reviewed using the part-time criteria.